HSA/FSA eligibleCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 Schober’s test and functional loading.
 Schober’s test measures actual lumbar flexion range (not just touching your toes).
 Then I watch you squat, hinge, carry, and move through patterns that matter in your real life.
 Can you sit for 45 minutes without ramping up?
 Can you hike uphill without symptoms?
 That’s what we’re testing.

 Sensitization screening.
 For patients whose pain has been present for six months or longer, I screen for central sensitization — widespread sensitivity, symptom variability that doesn’t follow a mechanical pattern, sleep disruption, hypervigilance to movement.
-When present, this changes the treatment plan dramatically.
+When present, this changes the treatment plan meaningfully.

 After the Evaluation

 You leave the first visit with three things: a clear explanation of what I believe is driving your pain and why previous treatment missed it, a specific home exercise program (usually 2-3 exercises — not a packet of 15), and a realistic treatment timeline.
-Most patients with persistent back pain need 6-10 visits.
+Many patients with persistent back pain need 6-10 visits.
 Some need fewer.
 I’ll tell you honestly which category I think you’re in.

 How Persistent Back Pain Derails Life Along the Wasatch